DenKrysos/DenKrement_plugins/plugins/DenKrement_plugin_generic__PolicyManager_README_Instructions.txt

-Currently "Stability" of the Plugin:
+Current "Stability" of the Plugin:
 - It adjusts itself to the Total Number of existing Physical Links and also the ARs coming from the Dashbaord -> But only during Initialization Phase.
 If these "Total Numbers" change during runtime, it does not adjust itself to the new number.